JunetaeKim/SurProGenes/README.md

 ## Model
   We propose a collaborative filtering-derived mechanism to represent patients in order of their survival risk and dichotomize them.
 The model consists of three novel mechanisms.
 The code for the main model is provided in [`RCFR_AC.py`](./2.Analysis/Models/RCFR_AC.py).
+See Section 3 in the paper for a detailed explanation.
   <p align="center">
   <img src="./2.Analysis/Models/Model_figures/fig_model_outline.png" width="600"/>
   </p>